 I cannot tell you how many times I have impressed on various companies – you cannot just put out hardware without software support – and Ubuntu 16.04 (if you have to use Ubuntu) is pretty standard stuff.

 And yes the board is fast.
 Total Time using the nightly built from Armbian to install the script was 46 minutes – as against several hours on the Raspberry Pi Zero WIFI !!
 Using the default Ubuntu from FriendlyArm, my script took about an hour.

-30/04/2017 - You'll see in the comments that there is an update for the operating system here - so today I tried that out on a 16GB Sandisk Ultra SD.
-The image expands to over 3GB and installed without issue.
 I have however noted some issues with the utility program as I could not get the unit to set up for 3.5mm jack audio.
 I got an error message.
 There were a couple of other minor niggles which I’ve reported and no doubt will be fixed.
-I’ve also noted that for the first time, they’ve created a PI user but when I used that for the script, it kept asking me for the password which was marginally annoying.
-The script ran in 1hr 34 mins and during that time the temperature (without heatsink) crept up to 62c.
-I think it is fair to say I'd want to use this board ventilated or with a heatsink on it.
-FriendlyArm do a nice heatsink but it does add a few mm to the thickness of the unit.
+I’ve also noted that for the first time, they’ve created a PI user but when I used that for the script, it kept asking me for the password which was marginally annoying so I ran:

 and changed the sudo line to read